izahariev/otp-helper/README.md

 python otp.py update 1 d0m0v0y "P1-Jaina"
 ```

-If the player does not exist an error message will be displayed.
+If the player does not exist, an error message will be displayed.

 ### Replace